South Carolina's Equalization Schools 1951-1960

 Picture

-Students in Baptist Hill Elementary School, c.
-1954 (image courtesy of Charleston County School District)
+Students in Baptist Hill Elementary School Hollywood, South Carolina (photograph courtesy Charleston County School District)